-OVERVIEW: The Elton John AIDS Foundation (EJAF) is a major grantmaker in the HIV/AIDS space, but it isn't an endowed foundation.
+OVERVIEW: The Elton John AIDS Foundation (EJAF) is a major grantmaker in the HIV/AIDS field, but is not an endowed foundation.
 It raises money from donors and then distributes grants to like-minded organizations throughout the year.

-IP TAKE: EJAF isn’t scared of funding the gritty, front-lines work required to prevent and hopefully eliminate AIDS.
+IP TAKE: EJAF is not afraid to fund the gritty, front-lines work required to prevent and hopefully eliminate AIDS.
 Its efforts reach some of the most marginalized groups in the United States.

-Most grants out of EJAF range from $50,000 to $150,000, with occasional awards landing in the $300,000 to $1 million range, but those high-dollar awards are a rarity.
-To get a better idea of the type of HIV/AIDS work EJAF supports, where, and at what level, take a look at its grantmaking page.
+Most grants out of EJAF range from $50,000 to $150,000, with occasional awards in the $300,000 to $1 million range.
+For a better idea of the type of HIV/AIDS work EJAF supports, review its Past Grants.